Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 ![ecm](../../img/wso_ecm_mode_knob.jpg)

-The rotary dial (1, 4) the mode of the jammer to operate in:
+The rotary dial (1, 4) is the mode of the jammer to operate in:

 | Mode   | Description                                             |
 | ------ | ------------------------------------------------------- |